nikhilxsunder/edgar-sec/docs/source/installation.rst

 Using conda
 -----------

-edgar-sec is available on Anaconda through the author's channel.
-You can install it with conda:
+edgar-sec is available on Conda-Forge.
+You can install it with:

 .. code-block:: bash

-   conda install nikhilxsunder::edgar-sec
+   conda install -c conda-forge edgar-sec

 We recommend creating a dedicated environment for your project: